-We now briefly summarize the two stages of S30XL-LESA and their scientific applications: The first stage ("the S30XL AIP" or "S30XL Stage A") comprises a kicker and septum magnet to extract dark current bunches from the LCLS-II dump beamline in the Beam Switchyard, and a short transfer line directed towards a low-power dump located in the linac enclosure.
+We now briefly summarize the two stages of S30XL and their scientific applications: The first stage ("S30XL Stage A") comprises a kicker and septum magnet to extract dark current bunches from the LCLS-II dump beamline, and a short transfer line directed towards a low-power dump located in the linac housing or beam switchyard.
 Before dumping the beam, it can be used for experiments that require only a small space (on the scale of 1m2 transverse size), and do not demand precise beam tuning or frequent access.
-These include studies to characterize the injector dark current, strong-field QED experiments using one (or few) electron at a time in an undulator, and a test run for the Light Dark Matter eXperiment using a small prototype detector.
-The S30XL AIP was funded in FY20 and is under construction.
+These include studies to characterize the injector dark current, strong-field QED experiments using one (or few) electron at a time in an undulator, and a test run for the Light Dark Matter experiment using a small prototype detector.

-The second stage ("LESA", formerly "S30XL Stage B") adds an additional ~150m of beamline, connecting the S30XL beamline to the existing End Station A beamline, which transports the dark current beam to End Station A. A 46 MHz laser system based on the existing LCLS-II oscillator can be added if necessary to increase the available current and improve its stability and tunability relative to the natural dark current.
+The second stage ("S30XL Stage B") adds an additional ~150m of beamline, connecting the new S30XL beamline to the existing End Station A line, which transports the dark current beam to End Station A. A 46 MHz laser system based on the existing LCLS-II oscillator can be added if necessary to increase the available current and improve its stability and tunability relative to the natural dark current.
 These features, together with the spoiler and collimators already existing on the End Station A line, allow sufficiently flexible beam and adequate floor space for a decade-scale, multi-use experimental program.
-Three key applications have been identified to date, which are described in the accompanying statements: Electron-nuclear scattering experiments to address key systematics for DUNE and other neutrino oscillation experiments; missing momentum experiments, which offer the only avenue to date to probe sub-GeV thermal dark matter irrespective of its spin; and a range of test-beam applications - benefitting ATLAS and CMS upgrades, detector R&D, and many other experiments across HEP and NP - that exploit the high rate, short pulse length, and tunability of the LESA beam.
+Three key applications have been identified to date, which are described in the accompanying statements: Electron-nuclear scattering experiments to address key systematics for DUNE and other neutrino oscillation experiments; missing momentum experiments, which offer the only avenue to date to probe sub-GeV thermal dark matter irrespective of its spin; and a range of test-beam applications - benefitting ATLAS and CMS upgrades, detector R&D, and many other experiments across HEP and NP - that exploit the high rate, short pulse length, and tunability of the S30XL beam.